 It’s clear from these incidents that school administrators and parents cannot remain on the sidelines and have to take decisive steps to stop cyberbullying in schools.
 School administrators should implement effective cyberbullying solutions to reduce and prevent such incidents.

 Are Schools Fighting a Losing Battle against Cyberbullying?

 Unlike bullying, cyberbullying in schools is a difficult problem to manage.
 There are limitations to what schools can monitor, technical challenges in flagging incidents of cyberbullying, as well as understanding the nuances of detecting cyberbullying in schools.

 What happens outside the school network?

 Cyberbullying can happen within the school network or outside.
 School administrators are constrained by what they can do to control cyberbullying outside the school network.
-Parents have a role play, however, there are privacy issues and parents may not have access to their children’s online accounts.
+Parents have a role to play, however, there are privacy issues, and parents may not have access to their children’s online accounts.

 Without specialized tools and technologies, it’s impossible for school administrators to monitor content on their school network.
-Student’s even use shared cloud folders, email, and chat to get away with cyberbullying.
+Students even use shared cloud folders, emails, and chats to get away with cyberbullying.
 Considering the large volume of data that schools administer within their networks, schools cannot effectively control cyberbullying without sophisticated tools.

-It is quite difficult to find whether the derogatory comment on a student’s post is really cyberbullying or an insider joke.
-Cyberbullying is the repeated harassment over the internet.
-Many only see fragments of these harassments.
+It is quite difficult to find whether a derogatory comment on a student’s post is really cyberbullying or an insider joke.
+Cyberbullying is a series of repeated harassments over the internet.
+Many see only fragments of these harassments.
 For example, if one saw a rude comment on someone’s post, it’s easy for an online bystander to dismiss it as a one-time incident.
-They might not see the sequence of harassment that span other social networks.
+They might not see the sequence of harassments that span other social networks.
 There are also chances for mistaking an insider joke between two people as cyberbullying.

 The increase in incidents of cyberbullying in schools has forced the Government to take the necessary steps to tackle this problem.